Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Technical Details

 \textbf{Initialization.} We initialize each low-rank factor by sampling from a Gaussian distribution with $\mu = 0$ and $\sigma = 0.05$.
 This ensures near-zero initialization, closely matching the pretrained network.

 \textbf{Number of parameters.} The total number of parameters needed for $R$ low-rank tensors and $L$ MHSA blocks in FTN (Query and Value) is $2LR(d_{model}+d+n)$.
 FTN (Output Projection) requires only $LR(d_{model}+d+n)$ to add a similar number of factors.
 These additional parameters are significantly fewer than the parameters required for fully fine-tuning the four attention weights, which equals $4Ld_{model}^2$.
 When compared to other parameter-efficient adaptation methods such as LoRA \cite{hu2021lora} and KAdaptation \cite{he2023parameter}, our methods show superior parameter efficiency.
-LoRA requires $4LRd_{model}$ parameters to apply low-rank factors to query and value weight matrices.
-KAdaptation requires $2LRd_{model} + K^3$ additional parameters for each weight, where $K$ represents a design parameter.
+The primary distinction is in the method of weight factorization and decomposition.
+In LoRA, to introduce rank $R$ factors in the query and value weight matrices, $4LRd_{\text{model}}$ parameters are required.
+Our approach begins with a three-dimensional representation of the attention weights, sized $d_{\text{model}} \times d \times n$.
+We chose this approach because it allows us to exploit the relationship between the attention heads, further improving parameter efficiency.
+Moreover, we have explored different types of updates within the self-attention mechanism and proposed two variants of our FTN (\emph{Query and Value} and \emph{Output projection}).
 SSF \cite{lian2022scaling} requires $mLd_{model}$, where $m$ is the number of SSF modules in each transformer layer.
 In Table \ref{tab:ftn_trans_res}, we report the exact number of parameters and demonstrate that our proposed method, \emph{FTN (Output Projection)}, has the best parameter efficiency.